Ovid/code-cutnpaste/README.md

     }

 # DESCRIPTION

+`ALPHA` code, though it works fairly well.
+You probably want use the [find_duplicate_perl](http://search.cpan.org/perldoc?find_duplicate_perl) command line program that ships with this distribution.

 A simple, heuristic code duplication checker.
 Will not work if the code does not compile.
 See the [find_duplicate_perl](http://search.cpan.org/perldoc?find_duplicate_perl) program which is installed with